 Although the debate still rages about the specific lifespan, there is a general consensus about one point.
 Weed is not like a fine bottle of Italian wine; it does not get better with age.
 Even properly stored cannabis will lose potency over time, and its cannabinoid profile will shift.
 The high will never be what you remember.

-Depending on storage technique, the bud will either become drier or damper with age.
-If the weed dries out, its still likely safe to smoke but the smoke will be much harsher on your lungs.
+Depending on the storage technique, the bud will either become drier or damper with age.
+If the weed dries out, it’s still likely safe to smoke but the smoke will be much harsher on your lungs.
 If the bud was damp, to begin with, it has a high risk of developing mold.
 Never smoke weed that you suspect has gone moldy.

 Has Your Stash Expired?
 How to Check

 For the at-home smoker, there isn’t a verified way to check the age of your weed.
 You have to rely on your senses to determine freshness.
 You know what a dank, delicious bud is supposed to look, smell and feel like – so use your in-depth knowledge when checking on the freshness of a suspect stash.

 - Smell: Old, dried out weed will have a subtle, yet distinct smell.
 The terpenes have long since expressed their aromatics.
 An old flower will likely smell far less delicious than expected.
 If it’s moldy, it should have an even more distinctly stale smell.
 Use your common sense, if it smells funny, it probably is funny.

 - Touch: A perfect bud will be sticky, and slightly springy to touch.
 It won’t crumble into dust when you crush it.
 Under the same gentle squeeze test, a stale bud won’t hold up.
 If your stash crumbles into a fine powder with little effort, it’s probably way past its expiry date.